Open data

 So, how is D.C. doing with opening data?

-Yet enhanced data access is justified equally for its public use — adding efficiency to business and economic life, as well as powering broader research and analysis of all kinds including for accountability.
-Transport for London, for example, hired Deloitte to do the math and found $150 million in annual economic benefits and savings for travelers and the agency from open data.
-Progress on that external use case can’t be gleaned from the D.C. report.
-The kind, quantity and quality of public access and use is simply a story waiting to be told.
+Still, enhanced data access without need of a FOIA request, is justified equally for its use by the public — adding efficiency to business and economic life, as well as powering broader research, analysis, and application development of all kinds including for accountability.
+Transport for London, for example, hired Deloitte to do the math and found $150 million in annual economic benefits and savings for travelers and the agency from open data that in turn powered dozens of tools for time-saving travel planning.